BBVAEngineering/ember-wait-for-render/README.md

 ## `for` attribute

-The `for` attribute is necessary when you have global components (in `application.hbs`) that doesn't has to be rendered before the user reaches certain page.
+The `for` attribute can be used to render global components (in `application.hbs`) that doesn't has to be drawed before the user reaches certain page.

 A typical example is an application menu that is hidden until the user has logged.

 * Add the `wait-for-render` Mixin to your route.

-* Use the component in your application template
+* Use the component in your application template.

 ```html
 {{!-- pods/application/template.hbs --}}